|Follow PSU Men's Basketball:||Follow @PennStateMBB|

 NCAA Basketball: Penn State faces Eastern Michigan at Bryce Jordan Center.

-While a student at Penn State, Salazer was a member of the Health and Human Development Honor Society, and a two time recipient of the Sayers J. "Bud" Miller Award, for most outstanding athletic training student.
+While a student at Penn State, Salazer was a member of the Health and Human Development Honor Society, and a two-time recipient of the Sayers J. "Bud" Miller Award, for most outstanding athletic training student.
 After completing his course work at Penn State, he was certified by the National Athletic Trainers Association in January of 1994.
-He earned a master's degree in Health Education from West Virginia University in 1995, where he worked as a graduate assistant athletic trainer for a variety of sports teams.
+He earned a master's degree in Physical Education from West Virginia University in 1995, where he worked as a graduate assistant athletic trainer for a variety of sports teams.

 The following year, he returned to his alma mater to work with the Nittany Lion football team.
-Salazer moved across the street to the Bryce Jordan Center in 2001 and began working with the Men's basketball and baseball teams.
+Salazer moved across the street to the Bryce Jordan Center in 2001 and began working with the men's basketball and baseball teams.
 In 2005, he received the Coach's Award from the men's basketball team in recognition of his contributions to the program.

 His wife, Holly, is an Environmental Policy Analyst with the National Park Service.
-The couple have two young children, Liv and Ty.
+The couple have two children, Liv and Ty.